-Certain experimental (and non-mainstream) treatments such as immunoadsorption and stem cell transplantation are rarely, if ever, considered due to the small potential benefit and the significant potential for harm.
-However, some complementary and alternative medicine (CAM) treatments such as acupuncture, mind-body techniques, and exercise may have a place, alongside conventional treatment, for many people with RA; thus, while they are generally still called ”CAM,” they are really mainstream medical therapy.
-Indeed, the inclusion of such approaches together with conventional ones reflects what is now considered “integrative” medicine.
+Certain experimental (and non-mainstream) treatments for RA such as immunoadsorption and stem cell transplantation are rarely, if ever, considered due to the small potential benefit and the significant potential for harm.
+However, some complementary and alternative medicine (CAM) treatments such as acupuncture, mind-body techniques, and exercise may have a place, alongside conventional treatment, for many people with RA.
+Thus, while they are generally still called "CAM," they are really mainstream medical therapy.
+Indeed, the inclusion of such approaches together with conventional ones reflects what is now considered "integrative" medicine.

 The placebo effect is not well-understood, although it has a strong influence on the results of any research study, whether in conventional or complementary and alternative medicine.